georgestanley/Spelling-Error-DeepNLP/project-spelling-error-detection.md

 </div>

 <div id="div9">
-<li>Observations:</li>
+<li><b>OBSERVATIONS:</b></li>
 <ul>
 <li><b>Does Context really Matter ?</b></li>
-<p>As seen from the results in Section 7 and on playing with the console (or webapp), one can easily see that having context improves the score.
+<p>As seen from the results in <a href="#div8"> Section 8 </a> and on playing with the console (or webapp), one can easily see that having context improves the score.
 However, let us compare some examples from the test dataset.
-<p>Consider the incorrectly spelt word understant.
+<p>Consider the incorrectly spelt word <i>understant</i>.
 The Non-context classifier classified it as Negative (i.e. no error detected).
-However, when passed as a contextual sentence 'We dont understant each other', the Semi-Character Classifer classifier it as Positive whereas the one-hot based classifier classified it as Negative.
+However, when passed as a contextual sentence <i>We dont understant each other</i>, the Semi-Character Classifer classifier it as Positive whereas the one-hot based classifier classified it as Negative.

-<p>Similarly, the word 'appresiate'.
+<p>Similarly, the word <i>appresiate</i>.
 The non-context classifier classified it as Negative.
-However, both the Context based classifier classified it as Positive when provided the context sentence as 'I really appresiate my host'.
+However, both the Context based classifier classified it as Positive when provided the context sentence as <i>I really appresiate my host</i>.

 <li><b>One-hot encoded vectors are faster</b></li>
 A closer look at the training plots placed in <a href="#div8">Section 8</a> shows the orange line reaching better metric levels faster than the semi-character encodings.